How Jay-Z makes [even more] money by branding his moves

-blueprint artists in general, not only “for greatness”.
-I don’t a lot of what’s being sold in the press package, but I’ll give him that – he knows how to invest his money, has an eye for detail and builds his brand well.
+almost a blueprint for artists in general, not only “for greatness”.
+I don’t buy a lot of what’s being sold in the press package, but I’ll give him that – he knows how to invest his money, has an eye for detail and builds his brand well.

 When the developer Bruce Ratner set out to buy the New Jersey Nets and build an arena for them in Brooklyn, he recruited Jay-Z, the hip-hop superstar who grew up in public housing a couple of miles from the site, to join his group of investors.